Plymouth-Comp/2020-comp3016-cw2-Rjones24/README.md

 The program sets the size of the collision array once the user presses the play button so that a array is not inisalized with slots that are not used nor where more slots are used.

-All of the modles are loaded in to a vecter so tha the program only neecs to load and look for then once and then they can be used over and over again.
+All of the modles are loaded in to a vectors so that the program only neecs to load and look for then once and then they can be used over and over again.

 What makes your program special and how does it compare to similar things?